padrinobook/padrinobook/chapters/sessions.md

 \begin{aside}
-\heading{No hard coded urls for controller routes}
+\heading{No hard coded URLs for controller routes}

 The line above with `<% form_tag '/sessions/create' do %>` is not a good solution.
 If you are changing the mapping inside the controller, you have to change all the hard coded paths manually.

 A better approach is to reference the controller and action within the `url` method with `url(:sessions, :create)`.
-Try it out and see if it's working.
+Try it out!
 \end{aside}